hhvvjj/collatz-mr-classes-extractor/README.md

 This program analyzes Collatz sequences to find values of `n` that produce a specific repeated `m` parameter (`mr`) and classifies them into taxonomic categories based on the position of maximum values relative to repetition points.
 For each positive integer `n`, it computes the Collatz sequence, applies the transformation `m = (c - p) / 2` where `p = 2` if `c` is even, `p = 1` if `c` is odd, and analyzes the resulting sequence structure.

 - **High Performance**: Optimized parallel implementation using OpenMP
-- **Taxonomy Classification**: Automatic classification into types A, B, C, and Simple
+- **Taxonomy Classification**: Automatic classification into types A, B, C
 - **Detailed Analysis**: Tracks positions, maximum values, and sequence statistics
 - **Adaptive Scheduling**: Automatically chooses optimal work distribution strategy
 - **Memory Efficient**: Dynamic memory allocation with intelligent growth